MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 The `ArrangeBy` operator indexes data and stores it in memory for fast point lookups.
 It's not important to have a deep understanding of all these operators for effective debugging, though.

-Behind the scenes, the operator graph is turned into a dataflow that can be evaluated by the Differential Dataflow runtime.
-The dataflow is organized in a hierarchical structure.
+Behind the scenes, the operator graph is turned into a dataflow that is organized in a hierarchical structure.
-It contains operators and so-called regions, which in turn contain operators and (sub)regions.
+The dataflow  operators and so-called regions, which in turn contain operators and (sub)regions.

 In our example, the dataflow contains a InputRegion and a BuildRegion.
 And the BuildRegion contains the operators from the above plan.